oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Survey Package Contents

 1. Check to make sure you have obtained all of the following.
 Some components can be swapped out ***before beginning*** for various purposes.
-A micro SD card with a higher GB capacity can be used for increased storage.
+A micro-SD card with a higher GB capacity can be used for increased storage.
 Higher power antennas can be connected to increase the range that the gateway can be from a sensor.
 Antennas or power supplies could also appear different if you are using a weatherproof case.

 ![rak package contents](https://user-images.githubusercontent.com/126691160/222323617-5eeedf1d-1d76-4ca4-8dfe-a4e911899a76.jpeg)